bzthin/bzthin.github.io/pages/technical/coding/algorithms/bits-manipulation.md

 - Imagine a negative number like 1011 0101, which is -75, when we do an right shift by 2,
 - In arithmetic right shift, we shift the bits but retain the sign bit.
 So it results to 1101 1010, which is -38.
 - In logical right shift, we shift the entire bits within retaining the sign bit.
 So it results in 0101 1010, which is 90.
 - In C++, whether if its arithmetic or logical shifts is implementation dependent.
-But usually its arithmetic.
+Usually its arithmetic, but its better to think that right shift on negative numbers are undefined.

 ## Tips